Sainan/warframe-build-evaluator/API.md

 ### Build

 This is the type returned by `parse_build`.
-For API purposes, this type is transparent and should only be used to call the designated functions.
+For API purposes, this type is opaque and should only be used to call the designated functions.

 ### Outbuild